LBCrion/sfwbar/doc/sfwbar.rst

 DESCRIPTION
 ===========
-**SFWBar** is a taskbar for Sway wayland compositor.
+**SFWBar** is a taskbar for wayland compositors.
+Originally written for Sway, it should work with any compositor supporting layer-shell protocol.
 SFWBar assists in handling of floating windows on a sway desktop.
-It provdes a taskbar, provides a task switcher, implements a window placement policy and facilitates monitoring of system files via a set of widgets linked to data exposed in system files.
+It provdes a taskbar, a pager and a task switcher, implements a window placement policy and facilitates monitoring of system files via a set of widgets linked to data exposed in system files.
 SFWBar can work with any wayland compositor supporting layer shell protocol, but window handling functionality relies on i3/sway IPC.
+Taskbar requires either sway or wlr-foreign-toplevel protocol support.
+Placement, pager and window switcher require sway.

 USAGE
 =====